RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan Suggestions

-\radarnew~adapts the MCE search in \cite{chakraborti2017plan} to satisfy this objective and come up with the required explanation.
-We convert the goal condition test for the model space search into a compiled planning problem (using \cite{ramirez2009plan}) which is only solvable if there exists a valid completion of the foil in the model.\footnote{ To speed up this test we can rely on faster unsolvability tests that are sound but not complete.
-For example, in this work, we used $h^m$ based tests in the initial states.
-Additionally, to ensure completeness, we iteratively increased the value of m after each run until we found a solution.
-Also, our initial value of m was 1.} The explanation $\mathcal{E}$ can be viewed as the correction that needs to be made in the human model for refuting the suggested foil.
-In the latter case of the specified foil being suboptimal or costlier than the suggested plan, we provide a message on the cost difference and allow the user to either enforce the suboptimal plan or ask for a model reconciliation based explanation.
+The explanation $\bar{\mathcal{E}}^{con}_{\text{VAL}}$ here can be viewed as the correction that needs to be made in the human model for refuting the suggested foil.
+In the other case where the specified foil is suboptimal or costlier than the suggested plan, we provide a message on the cost difference and allow the user to either enforce the suboptimal plan or ask for a model reconciliation based explanation.

-For the use-case described above, \radarnew, given the foil, generates an explanation where the action { SEND\_SOCIAL\_MEDIA\_BYENG\_BYENG} deletes an effect { NO\_SOCIAL\_MEDIA} which is a precondition of { ADDRESS\_MEDIA\_FIRECHIEF} (see Figure \ref{fig:exp}).
+{For the use-case described above, \radarnew, given the foil, generates an explanation where the action { SEND\_SOCIAL\_MEDIA\_BYENG\_BYENG} deletes an effect { NO\_SOCIAL\_MEDIA} which is a precondition of { ADDRESS\_MEDIA\_FIRECHIEF} (see Figure \ref{fig:exp}).
 Hence, the given foil is invalid in the planner's model.
 This explanation is the minimal explanation required to refute the foil.
-Once the explanation is presented, the human's model can then be corrected by adding the delete effect into the model.
+Once the explanation is presented, the human's model can then be corrected by adding the delete effect into the model.}